jstolarek/jstolarek.github.io/pages/posts/2023-06-03-firmament.md

 I also have to mention technical problems of Firmament.
 After the release many people complained about getting softlocked due to puzzle bugs, or narrator voice completely disappearing after certain point in the game.
-I was spared these issues, but my playthrough was plagued by repeated crashes to the desktop:
+I was spared these issues, but my playthrough was plagued by repeated crashes to desktop:

 <center>
 <figure>